It is the moment almost every teen in America dreams about: getting their driver’s license.

 - Represent you and your teen in court hearings;

-- Meet with insurance adjusters and negotiate insurance payments;
+- Meet with insurance adjusters and negotiate auto insurance rates;

 - File the insurance claims;